omri24/Another-approach-for-training-NNs/README.md

 All the assumptions except 3, are trivial for the MNIST dataset.
 3 isn’t trivial but it makes sense.

-## method 1 for calculating the NN parameters- ink focusing
+## Method 1 for calculating the NN parameters- ink focusing

 This method uses assumption 3.